Spend less on your least favourite car costs: gas and car insurance

 - Your motor oil.
 Improve your gas mileage by 1-2 per cent by using the manufacturer's recommended grade of motor oil—use anything else and you're not getting all you can from your car.

-While saving money at the pumps is something you can do every week, the following tips will ensure you have the tools needed to maximize your insurance savings too.
+While saving money at the pumps is something you can do every week, the following tips will ensure you have the tools needed to maximize your auto insurance savings too.

 Select a higher insurance deductible